Andy Goldsworthy: Documentary films on Goldsworthy

-Goldsworthy is the subject of a 2001 documentary feature film called Rivers and Tides, directed by Thomas Riedelsheimer.
-In 2018, Riedelsheimer released a second documentary on Goldsworthy, Leaning Into the Wind.
+Goldsworthy is the subject of a 2001 documentary feature film called Rivers and Tides, directed by German director Thomas Riedelsheimer.
+In 2018, Riedelsheimer released a second documentary on Goldsworthy titled Leaning Into the Wind.

 Personal life

 In 1982, Goldsworthy married Judith Gregson; they had four children together before separating.
-He now lives in the Scottish village of Penpont with his girlfriend, Tina Fiske, an art historian.
+Judith later died in 2008.
+He lives in the Scottish village of Penpont with his partner, Tina Fiske, an art historian.